ersanchez/openbsd-router-guide/guide.md

 		* host to OpenBSD internal interface
 		* host to OpenBSD external interface
 		* host to a random interweb site (cnn.com)
-* figure out the hostname of the OpenBSD machine
 * figure out what the subnet(s) will be
-* physically connect the external interface to the lan - you'll use this to download anything not on the CD-ROM
+* physically connect the external interface to the lan

 ## Download the OpenBSD Operating System

-You can download OpenBSD directly from `openbsd.org`.
+On your non-router computer you can download OpenBSD directly from [OpenBSD.org](https://www.openbsd.org).

 Click on the Download link on the main page.